iamaida/Sante-GirlsDesign/README.md

   - Django
   - VueJS

-# Take a look to the Home Page
+# Take a look at the login page

 ![login page](multimedia/Sante.webp)